 - You can use any oil you deem suitable for this recipe.
 I used vegetable oil, because it is light and inoffensive in a cake.
 Other appropriate oils include olive, canola or potentially even avocado, if that’s your thing.

 - I have used fine white rice flour for this recipe.
 As mentioned, you can try another gluten free flour but you will be doing your own experimenting.
-There’s only so many chocolate cakes I can make in a pandemic!
+There’s only so many chocolate cakes I can make!

 - Needless to say, you can use whatever milk you see fit.
 I used both soy and lactose free full cream, but any plant milk will also work.